RIPS25-Analog/3D-Random-Placement/README.md

 Generate synthetic data using 3D assets for object detection tasks.

-## Files and Software Needed
+## Files and packages Needed

-- Blender 4.0 (some functions do not exists in the previous versions)
+- bpy 4.0.0 (some functions do not exists in the previous versions)
+- mathutils
-- Python 3.11 (at least that's what I used)
+- Python 3.11
 - HDRI files for background
     - Supported format: ['.exr']
 - 3D object in one of the formats: